wizeline/wize-docs/onboarding/README.md

 Next, the onboarding team works with the identified Internal Projects’ “owner(s)” to move items both valuable to the project(s) and relevant to the onboarding goals to the top of the backlog(s).
 This is a weekly activity, taking into account both upcoming cohorts and the in-progress cohorts’ expected progress.

-If the Internal Projects’ “owner(s)” are new to the onboarding process, those more experienced with the process help orient them to the process, educational goals and methods, _etc._ (see [Notes for Project “Owners” / “Champions”](#notes-for-project-owners--champions), below).
+If the Internal Projects’ “owner(s)” are new to the onboarding process, those more experienced with the process help orient them to the process, educational goals and methods, _etc._ (see additional [notes](#product-owners), below).

 The final planning step is to determine what additional resources the cohort will need to be successful with their tasks during the onboarding weeks.
 At a minimum, Owners/Stakeholders for the Internal Project(s) will need to be available to answer questions, discuss requirements and alternatives, _etc._ Additionally, onboarding cohorts may require additional skills beyond those present in the cohort &mdash; _e.g._,